RahniDev/artist-ecommerce/README.md

 - Checkout (payment with Braintree)
 - Emails to user and admin after every order placed
 - Email to user when order is shipped
-- Search products
 - Multiple image upload
 - Thumbnails and modal on product page
 - Related products section on product page
 - Product breadcrumbs
 - React multi-language translation using I18n
-- Translation of product names & descriptions using DeepL
+- Translation of product names using DeepL
 - Newsletter signup form - Mailchimp
-- Product images stored on Cloudfare
-- Shop page: filter paintings by colour, material, medium, size, framing and price
+- Custom background colours for each art collection like gallery walls

 ### Security
 - API Rate limiting